SreeraaghavRaja-22/uP2_Lab4/README.md

   - Fix weird bug with the code where the value decrements by 15 for no reason drops because the head cycles?
     - This is not a bug because the head pointer cycles -- could still be a bug
 - Part C:
-  - How do I account for the dead threads between alive threads?
+  - I accounted for alive and dead threads
+  - I never actually need to update the linked list for the TCB now though because of how I designed my scheduler
+    - This could pose a future issue